 Tuition and fees are shown net of scholarship discounts and allowances and bad debt expense.
 In accordance with a formula prescribed by the National Association of College and University Business Officers (NACUBO), the State System allocates the cost of scholarships, waivers, and other student financial aid between scholarship discounts and allowances and student aid expense.
 Scholarships and waivers of room and board fees are reported in Auxiliary enterprises.
 The cost of tuition waivers granted to employees is reported as employees' benefits expense.
 Bad debt expense is an estimate of the amount owed by students that will not be collected.
-Overall net tuition and fee revenue decreased by \$2.4 million, or 3.8%, from fiscal year 2017/18.
-This decrease is the net effect of the 2.99% increase in tuition rates implemented by the State system, and a 6.5% decrease in students enrolled full-time.
+Overall net tuition and fee revenue decreased by \$3.4 million, or 5.6%, from fiscal year 2018/19.
+For the first in many years, the State System implemented a zero percent tuition increase for FY 2019/20.
+This, together with the loss due to COVID 19 and an enrollment decline, accounts for the decrease in tuition and fee revenue.

-Governmental and private grants and contracts in which the grantor receives equal value for the funds given to the University decreased by \$0.1 million, or 1.2% from fiscal year 2017/2018.
+Governmental and private grants and contracts in which the grantor receives equal value for the funds given to the University increased by \$0.1 million, or 1.1% from fiscal year 2018/19.